apache/seatunnel/docs/en/configuration/filter-plugins/Add.md

 ### Description

-Add a field to Rows.
+Add a field with fixed value to Rows.

 ### Options